mit-plv/fiat-crypto/fiat-json/src/README.md

 }
 ```

+When `parameters` is empty, the entire `"parameters": { parameters }`
+key-value pair will be omitted.

 It describes a line of code or an expression:

 - whose output type is specified by `"datatype"` (`"(auto)"` means